I don't have a detailed history of the Hawes & Curtis site. But here's what I've been able to piece together.

 I'm not sure of the exact date, that the laundry moved out, but we know that it was still there as late as 1966 because the land was registered in that year in the name of Oakwood Laundry by the Times Laundry Company (The London Gazette, 1st March 1966).

-The next occupant I can find that plays a role is BDC.
+After Oakwood, the next occupant I can find was BDC.

 The company was formed in 1956 or 1957 as the British Distrubting Company.
 Originally, they operated out out of 591 Green Lanes (on the opposite side of the road).*** .
 They moved across to 594 in 1976 or 1977.
 It is possible that they bought and developed the entire site prior to occupying.
 This would give a date during the early/mid 1970's for the demolition of 596 and 598 Green Lanes and the building of the 20th century building on the north eastern part of the plot.
 This snippet from the Electrical Review in 1978**** suggests that it may have been built as an 'exhibition centre':